johnrevans6/spark-walkthrough/labs/lab-01/README.md

 # Lab 1 - Spark for Developers
-## Intended Audience
-This lab is intended for

 ## Duration
 The guided portion of this lab shouldn't take longer than 30 minutes to complete.
 The unguided portion is intended to serve as an interesting challenge and could take